sivakov512/kicad-pcm-index/README.md

 # Sivakov KiCad PCM Repository

-This repository contains Plugin and Content Manager (PCM) metadata for KiCad, providing an easy way to install the Sivakov Component Library.
+This repository contains Plugin and Content Manager (PCM) metadata for KiCad, providing an easy way to install the Sivakov KiCad Components.

 ## Installation